hercek/irSony/README.md

 # irSony
-Receiver for Sony infrared remote and HID ruder pedals on Arduino Leonardo.
+Receiver for Sony infrared remote and HID rudder pedals on Arduino Leonardo.

 ## Files and credist
 * irSony.hs - Simple haskell script expected to run on a linux PC.
 It is receiving